 A podcast devoted to creating a culture of responsible conduct of research and research integrity at the University of Florida.

 Produced by UF Creative Works, and a team of people across the UF Campus including UF Research, CTSI, the Center for Undergraduate Research, and a group of UF Research Ambassadors.
-This podcast was made possible by a grant from the Dept. of Health & Human Services, Office of Research Integrity.

 Michelle Leonard is the assistant director for education & training programs in UF Research.
 She is a nationally recognized expert in responsible conduct of research (RCR) and research integrity (RI) education.
 Since 2010 she has developed and taught a credit-bearing course, FUNdamentals of Research Integrity, and taught over 40 seminars and workshops on the core RCR components; approximately 2,000 students @ UF have been introduced to responsible conduct of research topics.
 In 2020, she co-created the UF RCR Summer Seminar Series with colleagues from UF Research Integrity, and CTSI as a campus wide initiative.
 To date, over 1300 UF participants have enrolled in the seminar series with 143 participants who have earned a certificate of completion that satisfy the requirements of NSF and USDA RCR training requirements for grants.